Contents

 Daily use cases of Ultra-Wideband

 Initially, a UWB was used for producing RF pulses lasting within a range of sub-nanoseconds for sensing and imaging objects.
 UWB radars were primarily used for military applications, such as detecting land mines.
 The private sector recently started adopting UWB radar for commercial purposes, such as medical imaging, ground penetrating, material characterization, and asset tracking.
-(3)
+According to OSHA, powered industrial trucks are among the leading causes of serious workplace injuries, making UWB-based proximity detection one of the most impactful safety applications in industrial environments.

 Real-time positioning and tracking systems (RTLS) with Ultra-Wideband